cloned2k16/FlatEarth/README.md

 actually you don't even need Math at all, once you get it ..

 the Error is Astronomical ..
-just like a little Blue Ball sphere exploded to a Flat surface ..
+just like a little Blue Ball sphere exploded to an almost Flat surface ..
 you don't have tu be a genius to get it once you get some Math background.